KevinDGnanih/battleship-war-game/README.md

     - No errors were found when passing through the test

 - Manual invalid inputs
-    - Validate that Value Error is given to the player when wrong value is entered
+    - Validate that Value Error is given to the player when the wrong value is entered
     - Write string, text instead of numbers when numbers are expected
     - Out of bounds inputs example out of grid number
-    - Same guess cannot be performed more than once
+    - The same guess cannot be performed more than once

 - Local terminal and the Code institute Heroku terminal
-    - Test done on my local terminal in Gitpod
+    - Test is done on my local terminal in Gitpod
-    - Test done when project was deployed on Heroku with the Code Institute mockup terminal
+    - Test is done when the project was deployed on Heroku with the Code Institute mockup terminal

 ## Bugs